 The written assertion by management for SSAE 16 essentially contains a number of provisions for which management of the service organization must "assert" to, such as the following:

-In the near future, NDB will be providing interested parties with a sample SSAE 16 Type 2 report.
+In the near future, NDNB will be providing interested parties with a sample SSAE 16 Type 2 report.
 Please check back with us periodically as we are constantly updating this site for ensuring you have the most up-to-date, current, and relevant information regarding the SSAE 16 standard.
-Learn more about NDB's complimentary SOC 1 Policy Packets and SOC 2 Policy Packets.
+Learn more about NDNB's complimentary SOC 1 Policy Packets and SOC 2 Policy Packets.
 They truly make a big difference in helping service organizations save thousands of dollars on SOC compliance.